nervgh/astar-algorithm/README.md

   id(node) {
     // return {String} or what you want
   },
-  // It checks: is a node is the goal? isGoal(node) {
+  // It should check: is a node is the goal? isGoal(node) {
     // return {Boolean}
   },